monibf/2D-GC/user_guide.md

 A specific integration area can be deleted by selecting the 'clear' option in the integration list in the row of the integration area to be deleted

 #### Highlighting integration areas in the 3D view
 The integration list allows the user to highlight existing integration areas in the 3D view.
 This is done by left clicking the label of the corresponding integration area, the label column of the integration area should now be colored blue and the integration area should be highlighted in the 3D view.
 The user can unhighlight a certain integration area by clicking the label column of the specific integration area.
-Multiple integration areas can be highlighted by left-clicking the label column of specific integrations in the integration list while holding the CTRL button, alternatively the user can select multiple integration areas by drag-selecting multiple integration areas in the integration list.
+Multiple integration areas can be highlighted by left-clicking the label column of specific integrations in the integration list while holding the CTRL/CMD button, alternatively the user can select multiple integration areas by drag-selecting multiple integration areas in the integration list.
+When an integration area is changed in the 2D view, the highlighting switches to only apply to that area.